bqroster/Vue-Modal-Container/README.md

 npm install
 ```

-### Createa package build, compiles and minifies for production
+### Create a package build, compiles and minifies for production
 ```
 npm run build
 ```